sawft99/Obsidian-SecPlus/Sec+/Chapter 1 - Overview/SecBasics.md

 - Flow
 	- Victim notices/discovers [[Malware]]
 	- Ability to see you've been hacked
-	- As you do IR you may see a C2 server being called
+	- As you do IR you may see a #C2 server being called
-		- This will point to a infrastructure
+		- This will point to a #Infrastructure
 	- Firewall logs can point to an IP being accessed by several hosts
 		- Additional information on #Infrastructure and victim discovery
 	- IP details add info on Adversary